Upgrade To a New Release

 ..

-Now, using this configuration object, we can trigger the hard domain connection migration using
+Now, using this configuration object, we can trigger the hard sync domain connection migration using

 @ participant.repair.migrate_domain("olddomain", config)

-This command will register the new domain and re-associate the contracts tied to olddomain to the new domain.
+This command registers the new sync domain and re-associate the contracts tied to olddomain to the new sync domain.
+In addition, some data specific to the old domain is automatically deleted.

-Once all participants have performed the migration, they can reconnect to the domain
+Once all participants have performed the migration, they can reconnect to the sync domain:

 @ participant.domains.reconnect_all()